urbley/watchman/README.md

 restart this process is also "searchd --config /sphinx/conf/test.conf".

-I've been thinking about ways to get around this to make the script more useful for other users and it seems the easiest way to do this is to add it onto the end of the search reference in the conf.
-Something like;
+I've been thinking about ways to get around this to make the script more useful for other users and it seems the easiest way to do this is to add the start command onto the end of the search reference in the conf something like;

 Search1=searchd --conf test.conf::searchd test.conf --start i.e. [searchName]=[searchPattern]::[restartCommand]